 Total time: 1 hour 15 minutes

 Hanukkah is incomplete without doughnuts, but have you ever tried tahini coffee doughnuts?
 The combination of yeast-raised cakes, the nutty and savory tahini, and the nice-smelling cold brew coffee is fantastic.
 These sweets can also be served as delicious morning treats.

 For the best results, you should use a thermometer for deep-frying to ensure the oil isn’t too hot while cooking the sufganiyot.
 For decorating the treats, drizzle with some tahini, sesame seeds, rainbow sprinkles, or whatever you want.

 Total time: 1 hour 5 minutes (not including the chilling time)

 Besides being served on Hanukkah, rugelach is famous worldwide in bakeries and coffee shops.
-Traditional rugelach cookies are frequently made in the form of crescent rolls filled with nuts, raisins, poppy seed paste, or jam.
+Traditional rugelach cookies are a crescent roll-based sweet treat filled with nuts, raisins, poppy seed paste, or jam.